Boris Pahor: Literary achievements and influence

 Starting in the 1960s, Pahor's work started to become quite well known in Yugoslavia, but it did not gain wide recognition due to opposition from the Slovenian communist regime, which saw Pahor as a potential subversive figure.
 Nevertheless, he became one of the major moral referents for the new postwar generation of Slovene writers, including Drago Jančar, who has frequently pointed out his indebtedness to Pahor, especially in the essay The Man Who Said No, published in 1993 as one of the first comprehensive assessments of Pahor's literary and moral role in the postwar era in Slovenia.

-Pahor's major works include Vila ob jezeru (A Villa by the Lake), Mesto v zalivu (The City in the Bay), Nekropola (Pilgrim among the Shadows), a trilogy about Trieste and the Slovene minority in Italy (1920–1947) Spopad s pomladjo (A Difficult Spring), Zatemnitev (Obscuration), V labirintu (In the Labyrinth), and Zibelka sveta (The Cradle of the World).
+Pahor's major works include Vila ob jezeru (A Villa by the Lake), Mesto v zalivu (The City on the Bay), Nekropola (Pilgrim among the Shadows), a trilogy about Trieste and the Slovene minority in Italy (1920–1947) Spopad s pomladjo (A Difficult Spring), Zatemnitev (Obscuration), V labirintu (In the Labyrinth), and Zibelka sveta (The Cradle of the World).

 Five of his books have been translated into German.

 Political positions

 Pahor was known for his lifelong defence of ethnic identity as the primary social identification.
 Pahor defined himself as a "Social Democrat in the Scandinavian sense of the word".
 However, he supported different centrist positions, from Christian Democracy and Christian Socialism to more liberal positions.
-In the late 1980s, he was skeptical of the idea of independent Slovenia, but later supported Jože Pučnik's vision of an independent Slovenian welfare state.
+In the late 1980s, he was sceptical of the idea of independent Slovenia, but later supported Jože Pučnik's vision of an independent Slovenian welfare state.

 In 2007, he publicly supported the candidacy of the Liberal politician Mitja Gaspari for president of Slovenia.
 In 2009, he ran on the list of the South Tyrolean People's Party as a representative of the Slovene Union for the European Parliament.
 In 2011, before the Slovenian early elections, he publicly supported the Slovenian People's Party.